The Unwanted Biochemistry Behind The Stress Response

 Not to mention that oxidative stress can kick in more easily in addition to the mental stress:

-Which can then lead to symptoms of premature aging:
+Which can then lead to symptoms of premature aging beyond just the wrinkles:

 But we have to learn to care.
 And help others find their stress release outlets too.
 That goes beyond how our adrenal glands respond already!